-ARE's Chief Actuary is responsible for monitoring information concerning the liabilities of the Company and has oversight responsibilities for the Company's underwriting processes, actuarial reporting and actuarial staff functions.
-ARE's Actuarial Function comprises an actuarial team in Bermuda who are supported by the Athora Group's actuarial services team in Ireland, as well as external actuaries from consulting firms.
+ARE's Head of Actuarial is responsible for monitoring information concerning the liabilities of the Company and has oversight responsibilities for the Company's actuarial reporting function.
+ARE's Actuarial Function comprises an actuarial team in Bermuda with some support from AIS and consulting firms from time to time.

-The Chief Actuary and Actuarial Team are responsible for:
+The Actuarial Team are responsible for:

-- setting and monitoring statutory and IFRS reserves for ARE - setting and monitoring the EBS Best Estimate Liabilities for ARE - using the Best Estimate Liabilities to develop the Risk Margin - underwriting and pricing functions relating to writing reinsurance business
+Setting and monitoring statutory and IFRS reserves for ARE.

+- Setting and monitoring the EBS Best Estimate Liabilities for ARE. - Using the Best Estimate Liabilities to develop the Risk Margin. - Determining the EBS capital requirements.